Nekmo/amazon-dash/README.rst

 ``sudo amazon-dash run``.
 However, you can set the path to the file (for example, ``/etc/amazon-dash.yml``) with ``--config`` parameter.
 Please note that ``--config`` must be before ``run``.

+The default level logging is ``INFO`` but you can change it using the ``--warning``, ``--quiet``, ``--debug`` and ``--verbose`` options.
+To see on screen every time a button is pressed you need to set the ``--debug`` option.

+By default it is forbidden to execute commands as root in your configuration file.
+This is a security measure to avoid escalation privileges.
+If you are going to run amazon-dash as root it is highly recommended to define a user by each cmd config device.
+You can disable this security measure using ``--root-allowed``.

 Contents
 ========